firebitsbr/staker-overworld-simulator/README.md

 `cargo +nightly run` should work out of the box on windows.

 ### Linux
 Install the dependencies required by Amethyst to compile and run.
+You can find the depndencies here: https://github.com/amethyst/amethyst#dependencies

-`export WINIT_UNIX_BACKEND=x11` to avoid an issue documented here: https://github.com/amethyst/space-menace/issues/32
+Then, use `export WINIT_UNIX_BACKEND=x11` to avoid an issue documented here: https://github.com/amethyst/space-menace/issues/32

+Afterwards, `cargo +nightly run` should function.